dereuromark/cakephp-tinyauth/README.md

 This branch is for **CakePHP 5.1+**.
 For details see [version map](https://github.com/dereuromark/cakephp-tinyauth/wiki#cakephp-version-map).

-## Why use TinyAuth as a wrapper for Authentication/Authorization plugins?
+## Why use TinyAuth?

-TinyAuth now acts as a powerful wrapper around CakePHP's official Authentication and Authorization plugins, providing significant advantages:
+**TinyAuth is a wrapper plugin** that extends CakePHP's official Authentication and Authorization plugins, providing significant advantages:

 ### 🚀 Zero-Code Configuration
 - **INI-based setup**: Define all your authentication and authorization rules in simple INI files